 There are a few limitations as one would expect.
 Probably one of the most important is that you can’t create 5 dwellings in one barn and then 5 in the barn next door.
 This would only be acceptable if the barns were on different agricultural holdings.
 Simply dividing the land into separate titles is not going to work either.

 The prior approval covers not only the conversion, but the walls, windows, roofs, materials, drainage, services etc. In other words the work required to convert the building into one or more dwellinghouse (C3).
 You can also partially demolish if required.

 The barn or agricultural building must have been in a use solely for agricultural uses on or before 20th March 2013.
+The use may have ceased before March 2013, but it can’t have had any other material change of use since it stopped having an agricultural use.
 You can’t build a barn now and then convert it.
 You must wait ten years for any site that is newer than March 2013.
-By then I suspect Class Q might have gone.
+By then I suspect Class Q might have gone – but who knows……

 As from 1st August 2020 you must supply floor plans as part of the application and it will require the the provision of adequate natural light in all habitable rooms of the properties created under Class Q. The GPDO defines a habitable room as any rooms used or intended to be used for sleeping or living which are not solely used for cooking purposes, but does not include bath or toilet facilities, service rooms, corridors, laundry rooms, hallways or utility rooms.

 Note that from September 1st 2020 various changes are made to the Use Classes Order.
 Agricultural buildings remain as sui generis so Class Q is unaffected.
 Until 31st July 2021 the GPDO will continue to operate using the old classifications as if nothing has changed.